Two people in a blue raft race down a white-water river with others in the background; paddling through green, forested canyon.

 A barn at Tsali Notch Vineyards in front of the Smoky Mountains in Madisonville, Tennessee.

-Named after a historic Cherokee Leader, Tsali Notch Vineyard is nestled with in the Tennessee Overhill Heritage Area.
+Tsali Notch Vineyard is about 12 miles from the Sequoyah Birthplace Museum, or roughly 20 minutes by car.
+Named after a historic Cherokee Leader, Tsali Notch Vineyard is nestled within the Tennessee Overhill Heritage Area.
 Taste the unique flavor of "America's Wild Grape," the muscadine, which is native to the southeast region.
-The Vineyard Tasting Room is open Wednesday and Thursday from noon to 6 p.m., and Friday through Sunday from 10 a.m. to 6 p.m.
+Check current tasting room hours before visiting, especially if you’re building this stop into a multi-day itinerary.
+Check current Vineyard Tasting Room hours before visiting, especially if you’re building this stop into a multi-day itinerary.
 Experience the award-winning wines and honor the land and heritage that inspires their winemaking.

 Stop 1 of 1